aliescont/Visualisation-Flights/README.md

 That you can establish a correlation between high seasons (summer vacations) and low seasons (near september after 9/11 attacks), and also the Atlanta and chicago airport have the more flights and the more delays.
 - Is there something you don’t understand in the graphic?
 Nope

+After feedback review I've done few changes on stylesheet and changing text labels and axis and moving text explaining data closer to map and bar chart also changing title and adding mouse pointer and cause of delayed to a tooltip on map to gives you more information to the user to interact with this visualisation.

 ### References